2013 Indian Premier League spot-fixing and betting case: Mukul Mudgal Committee

 In October 2013, Supreme Court of India appointed a three-member committee headed by Justice (Retd.)
-Mukul Mudgal to probe allegations of betting and spot fixing in the Indian Premier League (IPL).
+Mukul Mudgal to probe allegations of betting and spot-fixing in the Indian Premier League (IPL).
 The committee submitted its report to the Supreme Court in February 2014.
 The other members of the committee are Additional Solicitor General of India L Nageswara Rao and senior advocate and former cricket umpire Nilay Dutta.
 The former Indian Cricket Captain Sourav Ganguly has also been appointed as a part of the committee and a part of the investigating process of the committee.

 Reactions

-Initially, Sreesanth's father Shantakumaran Nair termed his son's arrest to be a "larger conspiracy", and blamed cricketers MS Dhoni and Harbhajan Singh for connecting his son with the scandal, but later retracted the statement.
+Initially, Sreesanth's father Shantakumaran Nair termed his son's arrest to be a "larger conspiracy", and blamed cricketers MS Dhoni and Harbhajan Singh for connecting his son with the scandal, but later he retracted the statement and expressed regret.

-There were reports that the Delhi and the Mumbai police were in an unfriendly competition between each other and there was a lack of coordination between them.
-These reports were later dismissed by Maharashtra Home minister R. R. Patil saying that the two teams were co-operating with each other to uncover the truth.
+There were reports that the Delhi and the Mumbai police were in an unfriendly competition with each other and there was a lack of coordination between them.
+These reports were later dismissed by Maharashtra Home minister R. R. Patil saying that the two teams were cooperating with each other to uncover the truth.